Each semester, you are invited to attend and observe a class from a selection of courses that are made 'open' to UQ staff.

 Course overview

-• Level: undergraduate
+• Level: undergraduate, first year

 Teaching tools and techniques